-Performance Indicator " " Site is secure and there is no unauthorised entry.
-No members of the public/ landowners injured.
-Titulcator " No members of the public/ landowners injured.
-Monitoring " Regular visual inspection of fence for signs of deterioration/forced access. " An incident reporting system (which is in line with Eskom's requirements in this regard) should be used to record non- conformances to the EMP.
+Performance " Site is secure and there is no unauthorised entry.
+Indicator " No members of the public/ landowners injured.
+Monitoring Regular visual inspection of fence for signs of deterioration/forced access.
+An incident reporting system (which is in line with Eskom's requirements in this regard) should be used to record non-conformances to the EMP.